 Can I use the library on-site?
 Yes!
-Students, faculty and staff with current YU IDs will have access to the YU Libraries when the campuses reopen as of October 21, 2020.
+Students, faculty and staff with current YU IDs have access to the YU Libraries.
 We will continue to provide Grab & Go pickup services, Scan services, virtual reference and other services for on and off campus users.
 At present the libraries are not open to alumni or guests at this time.

 Can I contact a librarian for assistance with my research needs?